Date Thesis Awarded

 This thesis does not address the change in the PLA’s structure that has occurred since the PLA began its massive reorganization in early 2016.
 New methodologies will be required to quantitatively analyze PLA promotion patterns after this reorganization.

 Zhang, Jimmy Zhongmin, "A Few Good Men: A Quantitative Analysis of High-Level People's Liberation Army (PLA) Promotion Patterns under Xi Jinping" (2016).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 984.

 Creative Commons License